 Adapting Units of Study for Special Education/IEP Institute

-Featuring: Colleen Cruz, Cornelius Minor, Dominique Freda, Jennifer DeSutter with Mary Howard
+Featuring: Colleen Cruz, Cornelius Minor, Dominique Freda, Jennifer DeSutter, Celena Larkey with David Rose (K-3 Institute) and Mary Howard (3-8 Institute)

 One of the great joys and challenges of teaching a diverse group of learners is that in order to reach every student, the teacher must figure out how to maximize student independence, while keeping in mind each child’s individual learning needs as well as the demands of that grade’s curriculum.
 This institute is designed to address those joys and challenges as they apply to the Units of Study series.